aplteam/Cider/docs/Cider-User-Guide.md

 * In case the namespace and the folder are both empty Cider carries on
 * In case only the namespace is empty Cider carries on
 * In case only the folder is empty Cider carries on
-* In case neither the namespace nor the folder are empty the user is asked whether she wants the namespace to be emptied; if not an error is thrown.
+* In case neither the namespace nor the folder is empty the user is asked whether she wants the namespace to be emptied; if not an error is thrown.

 #### 2. Setting system variables